trevordbunch/cis411_lab0_req/labreports/LAB_julinametz.md

 B2.
 Records of all orders within the past year must be kept.
 (Marie)
 B3.
 The system must accept order cancellations up until the food has been picked up for delivery.
 (Marie)
 B4.
 Refunds must be processed immediately for cancelled orders.
 (Marie)
 B5.
-On-campus food providers should be able to edit the menu items offered.
+On-campus food providers must be able to edit the menu items offered.
 (Union employee)

 #### User Requirements
 U1.
 User must select whether the food will be delivered immediately or specify a future time.
 (Marie)
 U2.
 User must pay at the time of order placement via PayPal, credit card, or dining dollars.
 (Marie)
 U3.
 User must sign in using Messiah’s SSO.
 (Marie)
 U4.
 User must provide delivery information.
 (Harold)
 U5.
-Users should be able to store “favorite” orders in their account.
+Users will be able to store “favorite” orders in their account.
 (Harold)

 #### Functional Requirements
 F1.
-System should have a drop-down list of campus buildings that are eligible for delivery.
+System must have a drop-down list of campus buildings that are eligible for delivery.
 (Harold)
 F2.
 System must have a full listing of menu items.
 (Union employee)
 F3.
 System must have an option to enter special requests and/or allergy information for orders.
 (Union employee)
 F4.
-System should offer “suggested menu items” (Harold)
+System must offer “suggested menu items” (Harold)

 #### Nonfunctional Requirements